mattstraczek/flights_final_project/README.md

     - Save an image to the png file geographic_map.png,  highlighting the visual route between a start and a destination airport
 - Type `d` to quit
     - Quits the program
-- Any invalide entry
+- Any invalid entry
-    - The user will be alerted of their invalid entry and the program will sequentally
+    - The user will be alerted of their invalid entry and the program will sequentially exist

 ## Algorithms
 - BFS